NEWO-J/jonahowen.com/content/blog/5-dollar-honeypot.md

 layout: "single"
 date: 2025-03-10
 showtoc: true
-description: "Running a $5 Cowrie honeypot hosted in AWS Lightsail with Splunk Connector + Geomap, and catching a new malware strain"
+description: "Running a $5 Cowrie honeypot hosted in AWS Lightsail with Splunk Connector + Geomap, and catching a week old malware strain"
 cover:
   image: "/images/worldmapview.png"
   alt: "Honeypot In The Cloud"